andgineer/sorokin.engineer/posts/en/_posts/2018-09-20-python_super.md

 layer parents.

 For example for class `Platypus`, MRO: `[Mammal, Bird, Dinosaur, Vertebrate]`.
-So we look in `Mammal`, `Bird`, `Dinosaur` first only after that - in `Vertebrate`.
+So we look in `Mammal`, `Bird`, `Dinosaur` first.
+And only after that - in `Vertebrate`.

-C3 give you overridden method if it is overridden in any of ancestors despite their order in inheritance list of your class.
+C3 gives you overridden method if it is overridden in any of ancestors despite their order in inheritance list of your class.

 So the puzzle solution for Python 3 - `True` in both cases, we never get `None` from `Vertebrate`.

-Python 2 use other MRO algorithm (deep first).
+Python 2 use other MRO algorithm (`deep first`).
 It drills deeper and deeper to the end of hierarchy for each parent by their order in inheritance list.